Database Access with SQL Server on Azure | Teleport

 How it works

-The Teleport Database Service runs on an Azure virtual machine with an attached Azure identity with permissions to retrieve authentication tokens from Azure Active Directory.
+The Teleport Database Service runs on an Azure virtual machine with an attached Azure identity with permissions to retrieve authentication tokens from Microsoft Entra ID.
 When a user connects to SQL Server with Teleport, the Teleport Database service authenticates with Azure AD, then uses an authentication token to connect to SQL Server.
 The Database Service then forwards user traffic to the database.

 - Self-Hosted